amazingsmash/AtmosphericShaders/README.md

 # AtmosphericShaders
 GLSL shaders for producing an spherical atmosphere-like effect on virtual globes.

 Shading is based on the most prominent atmospheric raycasting using a simplified linear model of the atmospheric density to calculate how much light is scattered our way on each fragment.
-The numerical calculations are heavily simplified by exploiting the spherical simetry of the atmosphere.
+The numerical calculations are heavily simplified by exploiting the spherical simmetry of the atmosphere.

 ## Analytical